imcgeoch/twic_update/README.md

 It also keeps a copy of each week's games in a seperate folder.
 These aren't needed for the database to function but may be of interest.
 They also provide evidence of which weeks have been downloaded.

-By default, twic-update uses a the directory ~/Chess, a database called Database, and drops pgns into the directory ~/Chess/TWIC.
+By default, twic-update uses the directory ~/Chess, a database called Database, and drops pgns into the directory ~/Chess/TWIC.
 These must exist for the script to function.
 They can be changed by editing lines 3-6 in twic_update.sh

 twic_update requires curl and (obviously) scid.